Cardinals vs. Reds Player Props Betting Odds

 India Stats

-- India has 14 doubles, three home runs, 23 walks and 18 RBI (50 total hits).
-He has swiped eight bases.
+- India has 51 hits with 14 doubles, three home runs, 23 walks and 18 RBI.
+He's also stolen eight bases.

 India Recent Games